orcuttlab/ocean-crust-micro/README.md

 # ocean-crust-micro

-Sequence processing details for Oceanic Crust Microbial Ecology and Biogeochemistry chapter
+This repository outlines the sequencing processing steps used to produce the figures published in the Ocean Crust Microbial Ecology and Biogeochemical chapter.

-Data processing steps to recreate meta analysis